LordSnoosh/SEIR2222/work/w10/d4/02-mern-infrastructure-part-1.md

 Over the next several lessons, we'll continue building out `mern-infrastructure` by implementing the boilerplate that's a part of any MERN-Stack app of significance.

-Along the way, we may sprinkle in some SEI CAFE specific content when it makes sense to do so.
+Along the way, we will sprinkle in just a tad of SEI CAFE specific content when it makes sense to do so.

 Here's the Plan: